 Admission to Program: There are no separate requirements for admission to the CMHSAC program.
 All students who have been admitted to the General MA Program in the Psychology Department are also eligible to enroll in the CMHSAC.
-We also strongly encourage doctoral students to take our classes in order to be prepared to work clinically with clients with substance use disorders.
-Students will not be considered enrolled in the program until they have completed an enrollment form and submitted it to the Assistant Director of the CMHSAC who then submits it to the Psychology Student Advisors' office.
-The enrollment form can be obtained from the advisors' office or on the CMHSAC website (see Appendix B).
-There is no deadline for enrolling, and students are free to take any number of the required courses before submitting a formal application.
-However, students should be aware that until a formal application is submitted, they will not be eligible for fieldwork placements or able to register for the Seminar on Ethics course.
+We also strongly encourage doctoral students to take CMHSAC classes to prepare to work with clients with substance use disorders.
+Students will not be considered formally enrolled in the CMHSAC until they have completed an enrollment form and submitted it to the Assistant Director of the CMHSAC who then submits it to the Psychology Student Advisors' office.
+The enrollment form is provided by Dr. Talley in her Introduction to Substance Abuse Counseling class and the deadline to submit the form is October 1st (see Appendix B).
+Students should be aware that until a formal application is submitted, they will not be eligible for fieldwork placements or able to register for the Seminar on Ethics course.

-The CMHSAC program currently offers all of the courses necessary for CASAC eligibility, and does so in a way that also satisfies many of the MA and PhD course requirements as well (see Appendix C for recommended course sequences).
+The CMHSAC program currently offers all of the courses necessary for CASAC eligibility, while also satisfying MA and PhD course requirements.
 Based on the existing strengths of the psychology program, as well as the current and anticipated needs within the field over the next five to ten years, the CMHSAC curriculum has been designed to emphasize the areas of harm reduction psychotherapy, co-occurring disorders, assessment, motivational interviewing, mindfulness-based interventions, relapse prevention, and program evaluation.

-Advising and Registration: It is extremely important that students confer with the student advisors prior to registering for any of the courses offered in the CMHSAC and to take them in the recommended sequence (see Appendix C).
+Advising and Registration: It is extremely important that students confer with the student advisors prior to registering for any of the courses offered in the CMHSAC and to take them in the recommended sequence.